telerik/ajax-docs/controls/htmlchart/server-side-programming/series-items-configuration.md

 * **WaterfallSeries** and **HorizontalWaterfallSeries** use the **WaterfallSeriesItem** class.

-In order to access the properties of the series in the code-behind, the seriesmust be cast to the respective series type (e.g. (RadHtmlChart1.PlotArea.Series[0] as ColumnSeries).SeriesItems[0].Y = 10;).
+In order to access the properties of the series in the code-behind, the series must be cast to the respective series type (e.g. (RadHtmlChart1.PlotArea.Series[0] as ColumnSeries).SeriesItems[0].Y = 10;).

-# See Also
+## See Also

  * [Visual Structure of the RadHtmlChart Control’s Tag Hierarchy]({%slug htmlchart/server-side-programming/overview%})